Criminal Case FAQs

 Please review these frequently asked questions (FAQs), and if you still have questions, you can reach out to us directly.

 - Will I go to jail?
-The courts generally do not take people into jail at a hearing.
-Occasionally, if the particular facts of your case or your criminal history may cause the court to set bail at your arraignment.
-If bail is set you will likely be arrested and will then need to retain a bail bondsman or post cash to bail out of jail.
-If you have to serve jail as a result of a conviction the court will usually give you a couple of weeks to turn yourself into the jail.
+The courts generally do not take people to jail at a hearing.
+Occasionally, the particular facts of your case or your criminal history may cause the court to set bail at your arraignment.
+If bail is set, you will likely be arrested and will then need to retain a bail bondsman or post cash to bail out of jail.
+If you have to serve in jail as a result of a conviction, the court will usually give you a couple of weeks to turn yourself into jail.
 Generally, we will be able to tell you if there is a likelihood that you will be going to jail at your court appearance and help you prepare ahead of time.

 - How many times will I have to go to court?
-This varies greatly on each case.
-Typically a case take 3-9 months to resolve with court appearances approximately once a month.
-If the case is set for trial then you may have multiple court dates in a month.
+This varies greatly in each case.
+Typically a case takes 3-9 months to resolve, with court appearances approximately once a month.
+If the case is set for trial, then you may have multiple court dates in a month.